The 100 Most Influential Queer Books of All Time

 Tipping the Velvet by Sarah Waters (1998)

 It’s 1890, and Nan is smitten with male impersonator Kitty.
 She follows Kitty to London, and before long the two are in love and performing as men at London’s music halls.
 We follow Nan through her love affairs and gradual coming of age.
 Waters had read a lot of lesbian fiction where the women had to escape their society to survive, and she wanted Nan to live right in it, placing queerness and gender experimentation within Victorian London.
-The book was adapted into a BBC television drama serial in 2002 that heightened the novel’s success and reach.
+The book was adapted into a BBC television drama serial in 2002 which heightened the novel’s success and reach.

 Content warnings for emotional and physical abuse, racism, suicidal thoughts.